-Document Review: sets out timelines for EAO document reviews and requirements for plan implementation.
+Document Review: sets out timelines for document reviews and requirements for plan implementation.

-Document Updates: allows the Holder or the EAO to require the Holder to make changes to any document if it is not meeting objectives, intended effects or to be consistent with changes in industry best practice or technology.
+Document Updates: allows the Holder or the EAO to require the Holder to make changes to any document if it is not meeting objectives or intended effects, or if it is not consistent with changes in industry best practice or technology.

-Document Development: requires all documents to include purpose, roles and responsibilities, schedules, plans for evaluating mitigation effectiveness, schedules for reporting, schedules for document updates, and adaptive management.
+Document Development: requires all documents to include the purpose, roles, and responsibilities, schedules, plans for evaluating mitigation effectiveness, schedules for reporting, schedules for document updates.
+If monitoring is required by a condition, the methods, baseline information, frequency, timing, and duration of monitoring and how reporting will occur must also be included.